 The Supreme Court has upheld some mandated disclaimers, such as those required by the Bankruptcy Abuse and Prevention Act.
-(Photo by Michael Coghlan via Flickr, CC BY 2.0)
+(Photo of bankruptcy advertisement with a disclaimer by Michael Coghlan via Flickr, CC BY 2.0)

 The government mandates disclaimers to protect consumers, but they often present a First Amendment issue.
 Advertisers who resist disclaimers contend that forced disclaimers amount to a form of compelled speech.
 Supporters contend disclaimers present a less speech-restrictive alternative than flat bans on speech.